 - Methods that capture their heart.

-Is it simple?
-Yes (See Children’s Ministry Is Not That Hard).
-Is it easy?
-No (See Why Is Children’s Ministry So Hard?).
-Ministry to children is the single most complex department in the church.
+Ministry to children?is the single most complex department in the church.
 No other ministry reaches or involves so many individuals or impacts so many other departments, targets such a broad audience developmentally, requires such intense oversight, or is liable for so many risks.

 But no other ministry can spiritually impact at any deeper level than ministry to children.
 The spiritual outlook of a person is formed in the early years, and studies show that 85% of those who accept Christ will do so between the ages of 4 & 14.